3 A Theory of Requirements Engineering - Part II

 Requirements engineering is concerned with three types of properties:

-• stakeholders goals, which are desired properties of the World;
+- domain goals, which are desired properties of the world;

-• machine requirements, which are desired properties of the Machine at the interface with the World;
+- machine requirements, which are desired properties of the machine at its interface with the world;

-Let’s look at each of these property types in more details.
+Let’s look at each of these property types in more detail.

-A stakeholder goal is a property that some stakeholder wants to be true in the World.
-When the context is clear, we will simply write “goal” for stakeholder goal.
+When the context is clear, we will simply write “goal” for domain goal.

 Examples